mikumikudice/leaf/README.md

 - `leaf.new_txt(tmsg, ypos, [effect], [trigger, tgrTime])`<br/>
 Adds a new text object, that will be drawed at height `ypos` and alligned at center acording to the size (better with monospaced fonts).
 If `trigger` is definided (a `table` with the letter positions) the text will wait `1/tgrTime` seconds before continue.
 If this text object already exists, nothing happens.

    * `effect = 'noises'`  : will draw some red and blue shadows behind the text.
+   * `effect = 'glitch'`  : will render random red and blue glitches and change the showing text once in a while
+   * `effect = 'wobbly'`  : will draw the letters in a waveform, wobbling over the time
+   * `effect = 'shaking'` : will shake the letters separately and randomly

 - `leaf.type_txt(dt, [sound])`<br/>
 Updates all text objects, playing the tape `sound` if given (See Gramophone).